 Grinding

-If you hear grinding coming from your home’s furnace, then you’re probably hearing the sound of your heater struggling to perform.
+If you hear grinding from your home’s furnace, you’re probably hearing the sound of your heater struggling to perform.
 The bearings straining to work produce the grinding noise that you’re hearing.
-This is why it’s so crucial to address this issue as soon as possible.
+This is why addressing this issue as soon as possible is crucial.
 Trying to overlook the problem is only going to create more issues.

 Squealing

-If you hear squealing, then you might have an issue with your furnace’s blower motor.
+You might have an issue with your furnace’s blower motor if you hear squealing.
 A loose belt is a common issue that might cause a squealing sound.
-Don’t ignore it.
-It can result in further issues.
+Please don’t ignore it.
+It can result in further problems.

 Thumping

-If your heater is making loud furnace noises, then you might have an unbalanced blower wheel or motor.
+If your heater makes loud furnace noises, you might have an unbalanced blower wheel or motor.
 This is a serious issue because it can quickly lead to the degradation of other parts of your heating system.

 Humming

-If you’re listening closely, a humming noise is going to be normal coming from your heating system.
+If you’re listening closely, a humming noise from your heating system will be expected.
 Anything more than this is a sign that you’re having electrical issues.
-It could also be a sign that your heater’s fan or capacitor is struggling.
+It could also indicate that your heater’s fan or capacitor is struggling.

 Clicking

-Clicking is normal when your heater just turns on or turns off, but constant clicking is an issue.
-You might have an issue with your compressor or just an issue with your thermostat.
+Clicking is normal when your heater turns on or off, but constant clicking is an issue.
+You might have a problem with your compressor or just an issue with your thermostat.
 Either way, it needs professional attention.

 How Often Should I Replace My Furnace Filter?

 Are you wondering how often you should replace your home’s furnace filter?
-It’s a common question, especially because neglecting to replace it can cause some unfortunate noises.
+It’s a common question because neglecting to replace it can cause unfortunate noises.

 How Often Should a Furnace Last In Colorado?